Updated: Aug 19, 2021

 We were all having an amazing time, mingling with others and celebrating the bride by making endless toasts.
 To cut the crap and get to the point, I just want to say how heartbreaking it was to have emerged in all this fun with others, but watch them (in this case it was men) break the fragility of their personal relationships so easily.
 Now, this post is not about unfaithfulness or about pointing fingers, it simply is to express the deep sadness I feel of how I saw love being mistreated with my own eyes.

-I think that because I have seen such real love in my lifetime, and because I am aware of the kind of love I want for myself and to be given, it was too shocking to have seen others treat it like plain crap.
+I think that because I have seen such real love in my lifetime, and because I am aware of the kind of love I want myself to give and be given, it was too shocking to have seen others treat it like plain crap.
 It was as if they were very literally single, and like their partners were non-existent.
 I find it impressive how in a span of a few hours, the people they had promised their love to were unimportant for them.

 Now, nothing big happened and I am not trying to scare anyone (because I am), but I do want to say that if you are in a relationship and are still tempted to be with someone else, end it.
 There is no excuse.
 Love is love, and when it is right there are no others involved and most definitely no lies about it either.
 I want to believe there is still something real out there and that people getting married are actually happy about it and faithful during it.
 Simply stay true to your values, it all derives from that.